A framework for rank identities -- With a view towards operator algebras: Overview of Results

 \subsection{Organization of the article}

 In \S \ref{sec:prelim}, we briefly review basic concepts and results from multiset theory, ring theory and the theory of von Neumann algebras that are relevant to our dicussion.
-In \S \ref{sec:lattice}, we discuss basic concepts in lattice theory as preparation for our applications in the context of the divisibility lattice of B\'e{}zout domains.
-In \S \ref{sec:l_functor}, we define the functor $\fF$ from the category of rings to the category of commutative monoids.\ In \S \ref{sec:L_bezout}, we completely characterize the $\fF$-monoids of B\'{e}zout domains.
-In \S \ref{sec:ranked_rings}, we define and study the notion of ranked rings and prove several abstract rank identities, many of which involve idempotents.
-We also sow some seeds for further investigation in the context of free associative algebras over fields.
-In \S \ref{sec:center_valued}, we prove that a finite von Neumann algebra and its corresponding Murray-von Neumann algebra may be endowed with a center-valued rank-system and apply the various rank identities obtained in \S \ref{sec:ranked_rings} to study properties of the center-valued rank.
+In \S \ref{sec:lattice}, we discuss basic concepts in lattice theory as preparation for our applications in the context of the divisibility lattice of elementary divisor domains.
+In \S \ref{sec:l_functor}, we define the functor $\fU \fR$ from the category of rings to the category of commutative monoids.\ In \S \ref{sec:ranked_rings}, we define the notion of rank-systems and ranked rings, and study some examples.
+In \S \ref{sec:L_bezout}, we completely characterize the $\fU \fR$-monoids of elementary divisor domains and Murray-von Neumann algebras.
+In \S \ref{sec:rank_id}, we prove several abstract rank identities in ranked rings, many of which involve idempotents.
 In the final section \S \ref{sec:app}, we discuss some applications of the theory developed.